MolGraphBench: A Benchmark of GNN Architectures for Molecular Regression Tasks: Methods

-The molecular graph has been constructed as $G = (V, E)$ be an undirected graph where nodes $N$ are atoms and edges $E$ are chemical bonds between the nodes.
-Each node $N_i$ is associated with a feature vector $X_i$ (atomic number, total degree, implicit valence, formal charge, hybridization and aromaticity), resulting in an input feature matrix $X \in \mathbb{R}^{N \times 6}$.
-The structure of the graph $G$ is represented by the adjacency matrix $A \in \mathbb{R}^{N \times N}$ \cite{MolGraph-xLSTM}.
+The molecular graph has been constructed as $G = (V, E)$ be an undirected graph where nodes $V$ are atoms and edges $E$ are chemical bonds.
+Each node $v \in \text{V}$ is associated with a feature vector $X_v$ calculated as described by Sun et al., 2025 \cite{Sun2025}, resulting in an input features matrix $X \in \mathbb{R}^{N \times 118}$.
+The structure of the molecular graph $(G)$ is represented by an adjacency matrix $A \in \mathbb{R}^{N \times N}$, where $N$ is the number of atoms present in the molecule.

-\subsubsection *{GNN Model Architecture} The GNN model consists of a single graph convolution layer with ReLU activation.
-The convolution layer can be a Graph Convolutional Network (GCN) \cite{gcn}, Graph Attention Network (GAT) \cite{gat}, Graph Isomorphism Network (GIN) \cite{gin}, or GraphSAGE \cite{sage}.
-The GIN layer employs a two-layer Multi-Layer Perceptron (MLP) with ReLU activation as the internal-function, while the GAT variant employs a single-head attention mechanism.
-Following graph convolution, node embeddings were aggregated to generate graph-level embedding using global mean pooling, which was subsequently processed by a two-layer MLP regression head for target prediction (Figure \ref{fig:model}).